vapolia/Svg-Samples/README.md

 | ColorMapping | String | 000000=e01a1a
 | ColorMappingSelected | String | 000000=ff3030

-To size your svg, set contraints on one dimension only.
-The other dimension will be set using the first dimension and the computed aspect ratio.
-If you set constraints on both dimensions, the svg will stretch.
-You can prevent this by setting Aspect to Fit (along with ContentMode to AspectFit):
+To size your svg, set contraints on only one dimension.
+The other dimension will be calculated based on the first dimension and the SVG's aspect ratio.
+If you set constraints on both dimensions, the SVG will stretch.
+You can prevent this by setting `Aspect` to `Fit` (along with `ContentMode` set to `AspectFit`):

 | Key Path | Type | Sample Value
 | --------- | ----- | ----
 | Aspect    | String | Fit

-When only one dimension is constrained, the designer don't know how to set the other dimension and displays contraint errors.
-The solution is to set the `intrinsic size` to a manual value in the dimension which has no contraint (in the dimension property pane of the designer).
+When only one dimension is constrained, the designer cannot determine how to set the other dimension and will display contraint errors.
+The solution is to set the `intrinsic size` to a manual value in the dimension that has no contraint (in the dimension property pane of the designer).

 ![Intrinsic Size](https://image.ibb.co/bzeDEw/Prt_Scr_capture_12.jpg)

 1. Select the `UISvgImageView` view.
-2. Show the size inspector (⌘Shift5).
+2. Open the size inspector (⌘Shift5).
 3. Change the "Intrinsic Size" drop-down from "Default (System Defined)" to "Placeholder."
-4. Enter reasonable guesses at your view's runtime width **or** height.
-Width if you set contraints on the height, height otherwise.
+4. Enter a reasonable estimate for your view's runtime width **or** height.
+Use Width if you have set contraints on the height, and height otherwise.

-These constraints are removed at compile-time, meaning they will have no effect on your running app, and the layout engine will add constraints as appropriate at runtime to respect your view's intrinsicContentSize.
+These constraints are removed at compile-time, meaning they will not affect your running app.
+The layout engine will add constraints as necessary at runtime to respect your view's intrinsicContentSize.
 </details>

 # Reference